Meeds-io/meeds/CODING_GUIDELINES.md

 ## Persistence

 ### DEVSTD-27
-  Make sure that all RDBMS fields accepts emoticons characters and that it's displayed correctly in front-end only if explicitly not acceptable
+  Make sure that all RDBMS fields accept emoticons characters and that it's displayed correctly in front-end only if explicitly not acceptable

 ### DEVSTD-28
   Avoid using org.exoplatform.services.security.ConversationState.getCurrent() in Service & Storage layers.
   In fact, the access to the currently connected user should be done from higher layer such as REST Service / Portlet.

 ### DEVSTD-32
-  Data structure upgrades of JPA Entities has to be made using Liquibase changelogs
+  Data structure upgrades of JPA Entities have to be made using Liquibase changelogs

 ### DEVSTD-33
   Data content upgrades has to be made using Commons-Upgrade API (See link for more details)